 If you’re struggling to find a loan due to your lack of credit history or being a young person, Upstart wants to help you.

-They offer loans to people with a credit score as low as 620 provided they have high earning potential – this is assessed using measures like job history, having a college degree, and your area of study.
+They partner with banks that offer loans to people with a credit score as low as 600 provided they have high earning potential – this is assessed using measures like job history, having a college degree, and your area of study.